 A known water leak (from a leaky pipe, broken sump pump, overflowing bathtub, or roof leak) always increases the risk of mold and mycotoxins, unless the affected area was immediately exposed and aggressively dried within 24 hours of the leak.

 In addition to a known water leak, your nose can also sniff out a mold problem.
-Mycotoxins are odorless but volatile organic compounds (VOCs) produced by mold.
+Mycotoxins are odorless but volatile organic compounds (VOCs) produced by mold are not.
 Mycotoxins are responsible for creating the musty odor often associated with mold, so a musty odor is a definite cause for concern!
-However, it’s important to note that the lack of an odor does not necessarily rule out mold.
+However, it's important to note that the lack of an odor does not necessarily rule out mold.
 Any home that has had a significant leak (especially if not found for more than 24 hours) should be checked for mold and mycotoxins.

 Humidity in the air and on surfaces can also indicate an increased risk for mold.
 The humidity level in your home is quickly and easily tested with an inexpensive hygrometer.
 Hygrometers are also available, which have prongs that can be inserted into drywall or wooden surfaces to indicate humidity.